Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/mlflow/README.md

 ### <a name='logruns'></a>***Log MLFlow runs***

-Metrics and/or parameters corresponding to the MLFlow run are logged from the pipeline notebook using MLflow Tracking server URI which looks like:
+By executing ```Tracking using MLFlow``` cells, metrics and/or parameters corresponding to the MLFlow run are logged from the pipeline notebook using MLflow Tracking server URI which looks like:

 ```http://<mlflow-service-name>.<namespace>.svc.cluster.local:5000```